bjamturley/MedSchoolAtlas/Biochemistry/Hormonal Regulation of Metabolism.md

 Leptin will also activate **AMP kinase (AMPK)**.
 In the muscle, AMPK will increase uptake of fatty acids and glucose.
 In the liver, AMPK will slow down fatty acid synthesis.

-**Adiponectin** is another peptide hormone released by adipose which upregulates AMPK
+**Adiponectin** is another peptide hormone released by adipose which upregulates AMPK.